How Chinese Medicine Addresses Arthritis and Stiff Joints

 Many believe that osteo-arthritis is a degenerative condition that is inevitable with aging; this characterizes a lack of knowledge concerning healthy aging strategies in our culture.
 It is wholly realistic to expect to maintain flexibility and mobility in to our senior years.
-Look to Bamboo Bend formula for herbs that target inflammation, Dampness, and immobility of the joints and our Joint Cream with natural pure essential oils.
+Look to Bamboo Bend formula for herbs that target inflammation, and immobility of the joints.

 Development of Osteo-Arthritis

 In addition to trauma or genetic disposition (Ancestral Qi), Chinese medicine delineates the progression and causes of arthritis in great detail.Osteo-arthritis will develop in different ways and at different rates for each individual; however, this is a general guide to describe the development of this chronic condition.